ucsd-cse11-su222/ucsd-cse11-su222.github.io/syllabus.md

 There are a few components to your grade in the course:

-- Completing book exercises in Stepik and course engagement activities (surveys)
+- 25% Completing book exercises in Stepik and course engagement activities (surveys)
-- Programming assignments
+- 50% Programming assignments
-- Programming assessments (exams)
+- 25% Programming assessments (exams)
+  - 10% Midterm Exam
+  - 15% Final Exam

 <img src="./cse_grading_scale.png" width="100%">